ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 As we want to reach the Japanese people with the gospel and speak heart-to-heart, we need to communicate fluently in Japanese.
 This is a high value for our community and we aim to transition YWAM Sendai to function bilingually in Japanese and English as soon as possible.
 As we are still in the early stages of pioneering YWAM Sendai, and our team is mostly made up of new missionaries to Japan, we currently function mostly in English.

-It is expected that all of our non-Japanese team members will spend a good portion of their time during fundraising (before coming) and during the first year or so in Japan studying the language.
-We will help each person set measurable goals to work towards.
+**It is expected that all of our non-Japanese team members will spend a good portion of their time during fundraising (before coming) and during the first year or so in Japan studying the language.** We will help each person set measurable goals to work towards.
 Of course, this will look different depending on the person.
 That being the case, this page outlines what we think is an effective way of learning this language.

+If you are already in Japan, see how this compares with what you are doing to study the language and adapt your methods if you find something helpful here.
+Your goal is not to study everything until you feel you understand everything!
+Your goal is to be just comfortable *enough* with the language that you can explore native content and talk with native speakers.
+This is when the *real* learning happens!

 Much of this page is based on the fantastic research by redditor [SuikaCider](https://www.reddit.com/user/SuikaCider/) which can be found [here](https://docs.google.com/document/d/10bRzVblKVOsQJjTc2PIi1Gbj_LrsJCkMkh0SutXCZdI/edit#).

-## 1. Beginner: Build Your Foundation

-The best way to learn Japanese (and any new language) is to be immersed in the Japanese language.
-Immersed in native text, native sounds, and native conversation.
-But if you don't have any familiarity with the language, being immersed will be difficult for you.
-It will be too foreign and overwhelming for you to take much of it in.

-This stage is all about laying a strong foundation of vocab and grammar so that you can feel familiar just *enough* with Japanese so that you feel able to explore native content and talk with native speakers.
-You will then be ready for stage two: immersion.

-We don't particularly recommend language school or personal tutors for this stage as they are usually expensive and can move very slowly.
-Language classes and tutors would be much more effective once you have built your foundation and have reached an intermediate level of comprehension.

-Note: This stage one plan assumes you have a basic understanding of English.
+Note: This plan assumes you have a basic understanding of English.
 If you have difficulty with English, please Google strong resources recommended in a language you feel more comfortable with.
 And let us know so we can include it in this guide!

-## A. Kana and Their Sounds (~1-2 weeks)
+## Level 1 | Preparing the Ground (Pre-Beginner)

+**Approx. time in level: up to 1 to 2 weeks.**

-Before you move into actually understanding, learning, and being proficient in the Japanese language (a life-long process!), you need to establish a solid foundation.
-There are key aspects of the language that, if you grasp them early on, will help you greatly moving forward.
+Before you move into actually understanding, learning, and being proficient in the Japanese language (a life-long process!), you need to establish the essential "makeup" of the language.
+These are key aspects of the language that, if you grasp them early on, will help you greatly moving forward.
 These are **pronunciation and kana**.

 **We expect all new staff to at least understand and learn these two things before coming to Japan.** This will help you immensely once you are in Japan!